cmdcolin/jbrowse-plugin-xenbase/README.md

 I cloned various xenbase resources locally to make this, deploying on your server probably requires adding refNameAliases for hg38

+I had to do some hacky stuff to clone xenbase resources locally and partially since xenbase doens't have CORS enabled, so more integrations like synteny tracks are not here

 Hope this helps!